hpi-xnor/fvbitcore/docs/flop_count.md

 It has an interface like this:
 ```
-$ from fvcore.nn import FlopCountAnalysis
+$ from fvbitcore.nn import FlopCountAnalysis
 $ flops = FlopCountAnalysis(model, input)
 $ flops.total()
 274656